samschulter/omnilabeltools/README.md

 ## Annotation format

 In general, we try to follow the MS COCO dataset format as much as possible, with all annotations stored in one `json` file.
-Please see [https://www.omnilabel.org/task](https://www.omnilabel.org/task) for more details.
+Please see [https://www.omnilabel.org/dataset/download](https://www.omnilabel.org/dataset/download#h.nig8tqi55r85) and [https://www.omnilabel.org/task](https://www.omnilabel.org/task) for more details.

 ### Ground truth data